strukturag/nextcloud-spreed-signaling/docs/standalone-signaling-api-v1.md

 [`welcome` message](#welcome-message) instead.

+## Client features

+The following client feature flags are currently supported:
+- `chat-relay`: The client understands chat message events containing the actual message payload.
+- `internal-incall`: The (internal) client can set the `inCall` flag.
+- `start-dialout`: The (internal) client can start outgoing phone calls.

 ### Protocol version "1.0"

 For protocol version `1.0` in the `hello` request, the `params` from the `auth`